Excel Notebook

 )

-Use SWITCH when matching a value against a list; use IFS when evaluating different conditions.
+Use SWITCH when you check a value against a list of fixed values.
+Use IFS when you check different conditions.

 Text Functions